KezmenL/Team-304-Cool-Hat/user-needs-benchmarking.md

 Positive Comments<br>
 Voice of the Customer<br>
 Restated Customer Need<br>
 “Doing some work under the southwest desert sun 8+ hours a day, 5 days a week, rugged terrain, this hat is keeping my fair skin safe and fits comfortably on my big head.
 I have had it for about 2 months now, it has been washed at the laundromat every week (and it gets super dirty), and it is holding up great.
-Strongly recommend for anyone!”<be>
+Strongly recommend for anyone!”<br>
 <br>

 Restated Customer Needs:<br>